ReedOnePeck/MindDiffuser/README.md

     conda env create -f environment_1.yml  # create conda env conda activate MindDiffuser          # activate conda env  <br>
-- [Heading One] To ensure stable execution of our project, it is recommended to first create the virtual environment of Stable Diffusion v1-4 and then add the required Python packages to it. <br>
+- To ensure stable execution of our project, it is recommended to first create the virtual environment of Stable Diffusion v1-4 and then add the required Python packages to it. <br>
-- [Heading One] You need to download the checkpoint file :sd-v1-4.ckpt and the config file :v1-inference.yaml for Stable Diffusion v1-4 from Hugging Face.
+- You need to download the checkpoint file :sd-v1-4.ckpt and the config file :v1-inference.yaml for Stable Diffusion v1-4 from Hugging Face.
 Store them in the folders :/yourfolder/data/pretrained_models/checkpoint/: and :/yourfolder/data/pretrained_models/config/ respectively. <br>
-- [Heading One] After downloading the "v1-inference.yaml" file, change the value of "max_length" to 15 in line 72.
+- After downloading the "v1-inference.yaml" file, change the value of "max_length" to 15 in line 72.

 ### <p> Feature extraction </p>